wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/AuthenticationServers.md

 You can deploy an authenticator machine to your current region if you want to require your users to go through initial authentication before they access your web property.
 Authentication can take place using the following methods.

+To use an authentication server to control access you also need to have one or several reverse proxy machines running.
+In other words, you can't run authenticators unless you are also running reverse proxies.

 #### 1. Firewall based authentication.

 To use firewall based authentication you will need to be using reverse proxy(ies) in front of your webserver(s) and you will need to deny access by default to your reverse proxies by setting an appropriate value in firewall.dat, for example: